Hierarchical Planning with Latent World Models: Related Works

 \textbf{Limitations of Long Horizon Planning.} Learned world models remain brittle when used for long-horizon planning due to compounding prediction errors \citep{talvitie2014model,janner2019trust}.
 Moreover, long-horizon planning is challenging even under a perfect model because the search tree grows exponentially with the branching factor and horizon (a manifestation of the curse of horizon) \citep{ichter2020broadly}.

 \textbf{Hierarchical Reinforcement Learning.} To address long-horizon control, prior work has explored hierarchical reinforcement learning through temporal abstraction via options and skills \citep{sutton1999between,bacon2017option,hafner2022deep}.
-In parallel, many model-based RL approaches incorporate hierarchical world models to capture dynamics at multiple temporal resolutions \citep{gumbsch2023learning,chitnis2024iql,schiewer2024exploring,hansen2024hierarchical}.
+In parallel, many model-based RL approaches incorporate hierarchical world models to capture dynamics at multiple temporal resolutions \citep{gumbsch2023learning,park2023hiql,gurtler2025long,schiewer2024exploring,hansen2024hierarchical}.
 While these methods enable improved long-horizon reasoning, they typically rely on task-specific policy learning, which limits their applicability to zero-shot and general-purpose control.

 \textbf{Hierarchical Model Predictive Control.} In the optimal control literature, hierarchical model predictive control (MPC) has been explored for long-horizon, multi-task settings \citep{fang2019dynamics,li2021planning,kogel2025safe}.
 However, existing hierarchical MPC approaches are largely restricted to low-dimensional state spaces, hand-engineered representations, or known dynamics, limiting their applicability to high-dimensional observation spaces such as raw pixels.

-We provide a more detailed comparison of these approaches, including their relationship to our method and a summary across key design axes, in \cref{app:appendix_related_work}.
+Contemporaneous visual approaches introduce related hierarchical interfaces, including high-level world-model planning paired with a goal-conditioned diffusion policy \citep{goswami2026unifying} and lifting a frozen low-level world model through a learned high-level-to-low-level action map \citep{wang2026lifting}.
+In contrast, HWM couples multiple latent world models through shared-latent subgoal matching, so both high- and low-level control are performed by MPC over learned dynamics rather than by a learned low-level policy.
+Table~\ref{tab:hierarchical_comparison} summarizes the design axes of previous hierarchical model-based methods and how HWM differs from them.